aerofur/titusstudiosmediagroup.github.io/content/uploads/2019/online-furry-media.md

 # Creativity

 One of the best parts of YouTube by far, and the lifeblood of this fandom, is the creativity.
 Seeing the enthusiasm, time, research, and effort people put into a single videos can blow away even myself.
-As a content creator myself, as a video editor for SparkyBites and my own personal channel it can take an enormous amount of effort to make videos on a regular basis, add on doing research, fact checking, editing, etc. There is so much more you can express in a video compaired to text, the limit to what you can create is the sky.
+As a content creator myself, as a video editor for SparkyBites and my own personal channel it can take an enormous amount of effort to make videos on a regular basis, add on doing research, fact checking, editing, etc. There is so much more you can express in a video compared to text, the limit to what you can create is the sky.

 From people like Majira Strawberry who makes "Vlog" styled content, to people like Pocari Roo and BetaEtaDelota who make educational videos on the furry fandom.
 You can learn a massive amount from these channels, and I would definitely recommend you check these awesome people if you haven't seen their content.

 # Recommended Channels

 Here are some of my top picks for channels I watch myself, and that I can recommend to anyone wanting to know more, or who are looking for a source of great content. - In a list of general topic of content*

 ### [Pocari Roo](https://www.youtube.com/channel/UCpic65F1ZwfHCtuCwkbqtdA/)
 _Informational and Educational Content_